 Ralf Gladis, CEO of Computop, examines why he believes eBay made the change.

 Ben Wagner, director of product, solutions at Ingenico Group/North America, explains why there is tremendous potential when it comes to the mobile point of sale but there are some barriers that need to be knocked down.

 PSD2 in Europe has already begun paving the way for new generations of payment providers and direct carrier billing services, which are offering a more compelling customer-focused strategy, compared to the existing legacy providers.

-It's time for a look back at November's most-read articles on Mobile Payments Today.
+It's time for a look back at January's most-read articles and blog posts on Mobile Payments Today.